haijunsu/haijunsu.github.io/_posts/2024/2024-10-30-sql-command-category-and-data-normalization.md

 **3NF:** The table is not in 3NF because DepartmentHead depends on Department, not just EmployeeID.
 To fix this, you split the table:

+Employee Table:

 | EmployeeID | EmployeeName | Department |
 | ---------- | ------------ | ---------- |
 | 1          | Alice        | HR         |
 | 2          | Bob          | IT         |
 | 3          | Charlie      | IT         |

+Department Table:

 | Department | DepartmentHead |
 | ---------- | -------------- |
 | HR         | John           |
 | IT         | Jane           |

-BCNF: Both new tables are in BCNF because all determinants are candidate keys.
+**BCNF:** Both new tables are in BCNF because all determinants are candidate keys.